Commercial Order Management (COM)

 - Multi-product orders: A single product order may contain multiple products (broadband + TV + voice).
 Each product decomposes independently but may share common services or have inter-product dependencies.

-- Scheduled orders: Orders with a future requested start date must be held until the appropriate time, then released for fulfillment with enough lead time for provisioning.
+- Scheduled orders: Orders with a future requested start date must be held until the appropriate time, then released for fulfilment with enough lead time for provisioning.

 - Order versioning: As an order progresses and is amended, COM must maintain a history of order versions for audit and dispute resolution.

-- Partial fulfillment decisions: When some items in a multi-item order fail, COM must decide: wait for resolution, complete available items, or fail the entire order.
+- Partial fulfilment decisions: When some items in a multi-item order fail, COM must decide: wait for resolution, complete available items, or fail the entire order.

 Section 3.2 Key Takeaways